-Planning Consent was given in June 2018 for the new Bede Centre being built for us by Southwark Council as part of their redevelopment of the Abbeyfield Estate.
+Planning Consent was given in June 2018 for the new Bede Centre that is being built for us by Southwark Council as part of their redevelopment of the Abbeyfield Estate.
 The new Centre has been designed to our specification and will be much bigger than our existing buildings.
-We hope the new Bede Centre will open in 2021, and a capital appeal is underway to raise £1.2m to buy the 125 year lease, equip the building and manage the move.
-The Master of Clare College, Lord Grabiner QC, and Bede's President the Lord Bishop of Southwark, Rt Rev Christopher Chessun will host a dinner at the House of Lords in January 2019 to promote the capital appeal to potential major donors.
+Southwark Council have now gone out to tender the contract and we hope the new Bede Centre will open in 2022.
+Meanwhile, a capital appeal is underway to raise £1.2m to buy the 125 year lease, equip the building and manage the move.
+Our thanks to the Master of Clare College, Lord Grabiner QC, and Bede's President the Lord Bishop of Southwark, Rt Rev Christopher Chessun for hosting a dinner at the House of Lords in January 2019 to promote the capital appeal to potential major donors.
+This has helped bring the total raised in donations and pledges by July 2019 to over £545,000.